rcl-ssl/docs/autorenew/installation.md

 ## Install in Azure

-- Open the [Github Project Page ](https://github.com/rcl-ssl/RCL.SSL.AutoRenewFunction) for the AutoRenew function , and in the **master** branch, click on the 'Deploy to Azure' button on the **README** page
+- Open the [Github Project Page ](https://github.com/rcl-ssl/rcl-ssl-automatic-renewal?tab=readme-ov-file#rcl-ssl-autorenew-function) for the AutoRenew function , and in the **main** branch, click on the 'Deploy to Azure' button on the **README** page

 ![install](../images/autorenew_installation/azure_deploy.PNG)